Ethanol maker POET buys plants from Koch-owned Flint Hills

 “This acquisition will increase POET’s ability to bring even more high-quality, plant-based biofuels and bioproducts to the world — allowing us to have an even bigger impact on fighting climate change and cleaning our air,” said POET founder and CEO Jeff Broin.

 The Iowa ethanol plants are in Arthur, Fairbank, Iowa Falls, Menlo and Shell Rock.
-The Nebraska plant is in Fremont, and the ethanol terminals are in Buda, Texas, and Camilla, Georgia.
+The Nebraska plant is in Fairmont, and the ethanol terminals are in Buda, Texas, and Camilla, Georgia.

 Wichita, Kansas-based Flint Hills is a subsidiary of Koch Industries, and the transaction includes the subsidiary's entire biofuels portfolio.
 Flint Hills also has oil refineries and makes other products, including chemicals and asphalt.

-Note: This story was first published on June 1.
-It was updated on June 3 to correct that the Nebraska plant POET bought is in Fairmont, not Fremont.